Tur-1/My-MVC-Framework/README.md

 - Step 1: git clone https://github.com/Tur-1/Tur-Framework.git or download this application
 - Step 2: Go to project directory with this command cd Tur-Framework and run composer update
 - Step 3: Copy .env.example to .env
+- Step 4: cd public
-- Step 4: Start the development server by running this command php -S localhost:8000
+- Step 5: Start the development server by running this command php -S localhost:8000

 <a name="section-3"></a>